Why Raised Garden Beds?

 - Tip: Apply a layer of organic mulch, such as straw or wood chips, to your garden bed.
 Replenish the mulch as needed.

-Even with good soil, plants can exhaust the available nutrients over time.
+Even with a good potting mix, plants can exhaust the available nutrients over time.
 Neglecting to fertilise can result in nutrient deficiencies and poor plant health.

 - Tip: Use organic fertilisers, like compost or seaweed extract, regularly to replenish soil nutrients.
 Follow the recommended application rates.